Let’s start by adjusting the colour balance. There is a very practical

 Paint.net plug-in, named Whitepoint, available here.
 To install it, unzip the archive

 (Note: Program Files may be named Programs in Vista and Windows 7+).

-If you took the precaution, as I advised you, to have in the photo a neutral zone (the background, a white reflector or a gray ground), just take this supposed neutral color with the color pipette, then launch Adjustments / Whitepoint.
+If you took the precaution, as I advised you, to have in the photo a neutral zone (the background, a white reflector or a gray ground), just take this supposed neutral colour with the colour pipette, then launch Adjustments / Whitepoint.
 You can then verify that the reference point has its R, G and B components almost equal.

 Then, you can try to improve the image (levels, brightness, contrast, framing).
 The Levels and Curves functions in the Adjustments menu are very useful.
 The first is more difficult to apprehend than the second, but gives often faster results.
 Avoid Brightness and Contrast that may remove pixels (either lighter or darker), thus reducing the richness of the image.

 The curve to the right allows to lighten the shadows, to see a little more details for example on the tires of a car.

 Original image: the background is greyish, but very

 In the Layers window, let’s duplicate the image.
 On this copy, apply the Effects / Color / Threshold function which transforms any pixel into either pure white or pure black.
 The extreme contrast in short… By playing with the slider, you can get a black silhouette on a white background.